Five ITAD Mistakes Not to Make

 Take time to define indemnification.
 Modify your game plan if you aren’t comfortable with the risks.

 If equipment never arrives at an IT disposal vendor’s facility, it will not be properly processed and sanitized.
 Unfortunately, laptops have legs.
-The smaller, more valuable an item, the more likely it is to disappear during transportation.
+The smaller and more valuable an item is, the more likely it is to disappear during transportation.

 Do your due diligence.
-Verify upfront that your ITAD vendor understands all the state and local requirements and is adequately insured.
-There are more than 500 certified electronics recyclers in the US.
-Not all are equally qualified.
-It is better to discuss the potential problems upfront than assume anything.
+Ensure your ITAD vendor understands all the state and local requirements and is adequately insured.
+There are over 1,000 certified electronics recyclers in the US, but not all are equally qualified.
+It is better to discuss potential problems upfront than to assume anything.

 Better ITAD vendors will understand and appreciate your security concerns.
 Better ITAD vendors will encourage your audit efforts.
-Better ITAD vendors appreciate the opportunity to take corrective actions to prevent problems before they become a downstream disaster.
+Better ITAD vendors appreciate the opportunity to take corrective actions to prevent problems before they become downstream disasters.

 Final Thoughts